blender/blender/doc/python_api/rst/info_gotcha.rst

-But take care because this is limited to scripts accessing the variable which is removed, the next example will still crash.
+But take care because this is limited to scripts accessing the variable which is removed, the next example will still crash:

 .. code-block:: python